 Since taking a full time teaching post at the MUK in 2012, Esther Balfe has continued to perform in the artistic sphere and — up to 2015 — appeared as a guest artist with The Forsythe Company.
 She recently had the pleasure to collaborate with artists John Gerrard, Jacqueline Kornmüller, Liz King, Diane Shooman, Mani Obeya and Christina Jauernik.

-She is currently performing Ganymed at the Kunsthistorisches Museum Wien with seven students and graduates from the MUK study programmes “Contemporary Dance and Ballet” and “Contemporary Dance Education”.
+She performed Ganymed at the Kunsthistorisches Museum Wien with seven students and graduates from the MUK study programmes “Contemporary Dance and Ballet” and “Contemporary Dance Education”.